tomhodgins/onebuttoncdn/README.md

 $ git clone https://github.com/tomhodgins/onebuttoncdn.git
 ```
 ####Step 2: Browser-based installation
-Visit the location where you uploaded OneButton CDN in your browser and press the 'Deploy' button to begin hosting files
+Visit the location where you downloaded OneButton CDN from your browser and press the 'Deploy' button to install OneButton CDN

 ##Updating OneButton CDN through the browser